ccwang002/ccwang002.github.io/content/blogs/2017-08/0810_snakemake.md

 Docker and bioconda have made the deployment a lot easier.
 Bioconda truly saves a lot of duplicated efforts to figure out the tool compilation.
 Docker provides an OS-level isolation and an ecosystem of deployment.
 With more tools such as [Singularity][singularity] continuing to come out, virtualization seems to be a inevitable trend.

 Other than Google cloud products, Snakemake also supports AWS, S3, LSF, SLURM and many other cluster settings.
 It seems to me that the day when one `Snakefile` works for all platforms might be around the corner.

 EDIT 2017-08-15: Add a section about using Google Cloud in Docker.
 Update summary with some time measurements.
+Add links to the full Snakefiles.
 [singularity]: http://singularity.lbl.gov/index.html